nEXam-App/nEXam-doc/docs/Use_Case_Specification/use_case_EditExam.md

 ## 5. Postconditions

 ### 5.2 Edit
-After the user saved his edits, the updated data will be displayed to the overview.
+After the user saved his edits, the updated data will be displayed in the overview.

 ### 5.3 Delete
 After confirming the deletion modal, the exam will be removed from the overview.